RaveJS/rave/README.md

 ## What is RaveJS?

-RaveJS is next-generation modular JavaScript architecture.
-RaveJS is designed on EcmaScript and *de facto* standards.
-It's open and is designed to integrate with *everything*.
+RaveJS provides zero-configuration application bootstrap and development using the metadata *you're already generating* when you use JavaScript package managers such as [npm](http://npmjs.org) and [Bower](http://bower.io).
+RaveJS encourages good architectural practices, simplifies migration to ES6, and integrates with *everything*.

 ## Does RaveJS require a PhD in Rocket Science?

 No.  If you can do `npm install` or `bower install` and if you can add a single script element to an HTML page, you can master RaveJS!

-RaveJS is the easiest way to get started with modules.
+RaveJS is the absolute easiest way to get started with modules.
 Author AMD, CommonJS, or (soon) ES6 modules without transpiling, build steps, or secret incantations.

 ## Does it scale?